dssg/triage/src/triage/component/postmodeling/readme.md

 There are two ways to generate the experiment report:
 1. Automatically generate the report after each Triage experiment run
-2. Generate the report for an existing experiment
+2. Generate the report for a existing experiment

 #### 1. Generating the report after each Triage experiment run